Adjectival Content of the Norms

 The head has to be able to fulfill the communication responsibility but, often, so must other people, such as an ambassador.
 As part of that, for the responsible person to fail to communicate or understand because of linguistic inability is not an excuse.
 So, absent their personal knowledge of a counterparty’s language, an interpreter and/or a translator may be necessary.

-While a head needs to work with a complicated world and a tremendous range of possibilities, almost all adults have brains weighing under three pounds each.
+While a head needs to work with a complicated world and a tremendous range of possibilities, almost all adults have brains weighing about three pounds each.
 Thus, as we have empirically found, no one can have all of the knowledge and skill needed for a nation.
 Adding to the difficulty, even within the nation, the head, usually holding the widest range of governmental responsibilities of anyone in the nation, statistically would not be the nation’s smartest person on every one of the topics relevant to the communication.
 However, someone who is the smartest in any specialty (e.g., law, war, or another nation’s concerns) is, statistically, going to be less smart than their intranational counterparts in other specialties or the head in matters generally.
 (A head who insists on knowing more about every major specialty than anyone below may try to select for positions below only people who know less than the head knows, but that would weaken the national government and is not long a sustainable model for a major nation or often for a minor nation.)

 The head, though, is a manager of people, choosing whom to trust more on each disagreement below in order to receive the better information and execute the better direction for the nation, and in that way is most likely to be able to ensure that the nation fulfills its duties in the norms and contribute to national stability and growth by enforcing the norms in the nation’s favor without violating them.